 2. The Wyoming Dinosaur Center, Thermopolis

 Stop in to say hello to Jimbo the Supersuarus, the most infamous dino who makes his home at this museum near Thermopolis.
 There are more than 30 mounted skeletons and you can tour the dig site.
 If you really want to see the fossils up close, join the Dig for a Day program.
+While in town, stop by the Hot Springs County Museum, which boasts approximately 16,000 square feet of exhibits that interpret many aspects of area pioneer and Native American life.

 3. Community Fine Arts Center, Rock Springs